pertsevpy/espruna-wd/README.md

 I didn't need current metering HLW8012, however needed an increase in reliability.

-I used the xoseperez design to make the board using the Watch Dog hardware
+I used the xoseperez design to make the board using the Watch Dog hardware.

+I will supplement this document later ...

 ## Open Hardware